I am a PhD student in Economics at the University of Fribourg, under the supervision of Professor Martin Huber.

 "Municipal Policies and Solar Adoption in Switzerland: Evidence Around a Federal Incentive Reform", with X. Raso-Domínguez and M. Huber

-As a research associate and deputy principal investigator, I collaborated with Prof. Martin Huber on a research project about the effectiveness of tobacco prevention policies, funded by the Swiss Tobacco Prevention Fund.
+As deputy principal investigator and research associate, I collaborated with Prof. Martin Huber on a research project about the effectiveness of tobacco prevention policies, funded by the Swiss Tobacco Prevention Fund.
 The study assesses a range of measures, from tobacco taxation and advertising restrictions to regulations on e-cigarettes and heated tobacco products.
 The resulting report provides recommendations for Swiss tobacco prevention policy and outlines requirements for future studies on tobacco prevention and related topics.

-Policy and Impact Evaluation (Master), Teaching Assistant, University of Fribourg (2024)
+Policy and Impact Evaluation (Master), Teaching Assistant, University of Fribourg, 2024 & 2026

-"Difference-in-Differences with R", Swiss Centre of Expertise in Life Course Research (LIVES), Lausanne, 2026 [Presentation] [R Code]
+"Difference-in-Differences with R", Swiss Centre of Expertise in Life Course Research (LIVES), 2026 [Presentation] [R Code]